-The Supervisory Board sets the non-financial targets each year by specifying between three and six performance indicators from the list of strategy and sustainability targets shown in Figure 3, which are of importance to the strategic and sustainable development of the Company, including its corporate social responsibility (CSR).
-As with the financial targets, the Supervisory Board also lodges measurable criteria to the non-financial targets so that a precise degree of target achievement can be determined after the end of a fiscal year.
+The Supervisory Board sets the non-financial targets each year by specifying between three and six performance indicators from the list of strategy and sustainability targets shown in Figure 3, which are of importance to the strategic and sustainable development of the Company, including its corporate social responsibility (CSR) (these include ESG criteria).
+As with the financial targets, the Supervisory Board also attaches measurable criteria to the non-financial targets so that a precise degree of target achievement can be determined after the end of a fiscal year.
 They are weighted relative to the financial targets in such a way that the non-financial targets account for between 20% and 40% of the target bonus at 100% achievement of all financial and non-financial targets.

-Figure 3: Non-financial Targets
+Figure 3: Non-financial targets

-Implementation of Corporate Strategy Sustainability Business development Market access and exploitation Transformation- and Digitalization targets Optimization/Efficiency improvement Leadership capabilities and strategic priorities Corporate structure and organisation Strategic projects Compliance and Risk management Customer satisfaction Employee-related targets (including health and satisfaction) Diversity Innovation Succession Planning Reporting and communication Limitation of CO2-emissions and sustainable use of ressources
+Implementation of the corporate strategy Sustainability Business development Market access and exploitation Transformation and digitalization targets Optimization/efficiency improvements Leadership qualities and strategic priorities Corporate structure and organization Strategic projects Compliance and risk management Customer satisfaction Employee-related targets (including health and satisfaction) Diversity Innovation Succession planning Reporting and communication Limiting CO2-emissions and responsible use of resources